 The basis of HSDD

 Lack of sexual desire can have a biological basis.
-Multiple studies show the brain controls desire differently in women with a healthy sexual desire with women with HSDD.
+Multiple studies show the brain controls desire differently in women with a healthy sexual desire than in women with HSDD.
 Note the difference in the two images.
 Brain scans show markedly less activity in areas of the brain that are important in sexual response for women who suffer with HSDD 4,5,6

 While these studies have revealed there is a biological connection to HSDD, a medical provider can diagnose with a few simple questions.7